 css-lab@tiger:~$ sudo apt install gcc-riscv64-linux-gnu

-Select a directory to pull the source of spike and compile it:
+Select a directory to pull the source of spike

 css-lab@tiger:~$ sudo apt install g++